-To configure your Milestone surveillance system to process information sent by Media Server
+To configure your Milestone surveillance system to process information sent by Media Server system.
+The name of the analytic event must match the message produced by Media Server.

 - 1. Open the Milestone XProtect management application. - 2.
 Make sure that the Milestone system has Analytics Events enabled, and is listening on the same port you specified in the Media Server configuration file. - 3.
-For each type of event that you send to Milestone, add an Analytic Event to the Milestone system.
+For each type of event that you send to Milestone, add an Analytic Event to the Milestone